Subscription-based Bright Cellars lands more funding to personalize its wines – TechCrunch

 TC: So they’d pay you for your data.

 RY: We’re not opposed to selling data in the future, but we’ve approached it more like, here’s an opportunity to learn about how innovation works at a larger wine company.
-We don’t expect to be able to do what Constellation does well — with its large salesforce and distributors in every state — but what we can do in a complimentary way is understand the consumer.
+We don’t expect to be able to do what Constellation does well — with its large salesforce and distributors in every state — but what we can do in a complementary way is understand the consumer.

 TC: What have you learned that might surprise outsiders?